learn-academy-2023-bravo/treasure-hunt-raymondkneipp/README.md

   - if user clicks on treasure or bomb update emoji accordingly

 - As a user, I can click on a “Play Again” button that will restart the game.
+  - *branch:* restart-button
+  - created restart button with handleReset onClick function
+  - create handleRestart function to reset board and set treasure and bomb to random location

 - As a user, I can see a counter that shows how many guesses I have left.
 The counter starts at five and decrements one every time I click on a square that is not the treasure nor the bomb.
 - As a user, I can see a message informing me that I won the game if I select the square that contains the treasure.
 - As a user, I can see a message informing me that I lost the game if I select the square that contains the bomb.